CloudCannon/astro-starter/src/content/pages/index.md

 title: Home
 seo:
   page_description: >-
-    A starting point for those looking to build a website with Astro, using Bookshop components in CloudCannon.
+    A starting point for developers looking to build a website with Astro, using Bookshop components in CloudCannon.
 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
   canonical_url: